- FTX’s Sam Bankman-Fried Denied Latest Release Request As Trial Looms - September 28, 2023

 As of Monday, the cryptocurrency was attracting bids for as much as $12,486.

 But Mr. Boyapati’s comments also followed a steep correction that occurred after Bitcoin peaked for the year.
 Strong profit-taking sentiment in the $12,000-12,500 range eased the cryptocurrency uptrend.
-It fell to as low as $11,569 during the Wednesday Betfair Trading session.
+It fell to as low as $11,569 during the Wednesday trading session.

 A part of the downside correction also appeared on uncertainty concerning the Federal Reserve’s stimulus program.